5 Signs It's Time to Quit Your Job (Before You Burn Out)

 This sounds like a compliment, but it’s a career death sentence.

-If you haven’t learned anything new in 6 months, you are a depreciating asset.
-In the tech and business world, skills have a half-life of about 5 years.
-If you aren’t adding new skills to your stack, you are falling behind.
+If you haven’t learned anything new in six months, you are a depreciating asset.
+In the tech and business world, skills have a half-life of about five years, according to the 2011 book A New Culture of Learning, by Douglas Thomas and former Xerox Chief Scientist John Seely Brown .
+Said another way, if you aren’t adding new skills to your stack, you are falling behind.

-The Test: Look at your calendar for the last month.
+The Test: Look at your calendar over the past year.
 Can you point to one project where you had to stretch, research, or ask for help?
 If not, you’re coasting.
 And coasting is just a slow decline.

 3. The “Future You” Doesn’t Exist Here